Vlog: China

+Japan

+Japanese vloggers are called "J-vloggers".
+The rise in J-vlogging is part of the rise of YouTube in Japan around 2016.
+Marc Lefkowitz, YouTube's head of creator and artist development for Asia-Pacificis, said that the content uploaded from YouTube channels in Japan has more than doubled between 2016 and 2017.

+Rachel and Jun, an American/Japanese married couple who make vlogs for their 1.8 million subscribers is a way they make a living, is one of the successful cases in J-vlog community.
+They mainly share their travelling experience on YouTube which gained them a lot of subscribers.
+Lefkowitz said “Tourism numbers are rising at lightning speed – 250% between 2012 and 2017...
+This is particularly interesting to me as it correlates with the rise of J-vlogging....People want to virtually travel here, learn more about the food, customs and culture."
+On the other hand, sharing their own daily lives in Japan helps the global audience to break stereotypes and have a genuine perspective about the real Japan.

 Uses

 Impressions

 Vlogs have made it possible to learn about a Vlogger's persona, culture, and impressions using non-verbal hints.
 Researchers have conducted experiments using crowdsourcing for Amazons Mechanical Turk to determine what kind of personality traits the Vlogger might have.
 Many Vlogs have been personified by five big personality traits such as Extraversion, Conscientiousness, Agreeableness, Neuroticism, and Openness to Experience.
 Along with Mechanical Turk, researchers also looked at the cues that take place within Vlogs.
 Vlogs can be broken down to their elements considering that there are a lot of factors that play in the creation of one such as placement of camera, lighting, location, amount of time spent looking at the camera, pitch, delivery and amount of the interactions.
 Using this information and crowdsourcing, results have revealed that the highest rate in personality research was Agreeableness which makes Vlogging a great place to form Agreeable impressions.
 However, more non-verbal hints are more noticeable in other form traits such as Extraversion.
 Regardless, Personality impressions have made a more interesting Vlog viewing experience.